Mass media in Cape Verde

-This article is about the mass media in Cape Verde including its telecommunications, television and radio.
+Mass media in Cape Verde includes aspects of telecommunications, television and radio.

 Telecommunications

 In 2011, there were approximately 73,000 main line telephones and 500,000 mobile and cellular phones in use in Cape Verde, cellular phones was nearly one per person.

 Television and radio

 There are three television stations in Cape Verde, one state owned (RTC - TCV) and three foreign owned, RTI Cabo Verde launched by the Portuguese-based RTI in 2005, on March 31, 2007, Record Cabo Verde, its own version was launched by the Brazilian-based Rede Record. and TIVER.
 Cape Verde has now received TV CPLP and some of its programs are broadcast, the network first aired in 2016.
 Premium channels includes the Capeverdean versions of Boom TV and Zap Cabo Verde, two channels owned by Brazil's Record.
 Other premium channels are aired in Cape Verde especially on satellite networks, they are common in hotels and villas but availability is predominantly limited, one of them is RDP África, the African version of the Portuguese radio station RDP.

 The media is operated by the Capeverdean News Agency (secondarily as Inforpress).

 Nationwide radio stations include RCV, RCV+, Radio Kriola, the religious station Radio Nova.
 Local radio stations include Rádio Praia, the first radio station in Cape Verde, Praia FM, the first FM station in the nation, Rádio Voz de Ponta d'Água of North Praia and Radio Morabeza in Mindelo.